exercism/javascript/concepts/conditionals/about.md

 ## Nested If-Statements

 To nest another condition into the `else` statement you can use `else if`.
 Note that there is no `elseif` keyword in JavaScript.
-It is literally just `else` followed by another `if` statement.
+Instead write `else` followed by another `if` statement.

 ```javascript
 if (condition1) {